oci-landing-zones/oci-landing-zone-operating-entities/addons/sovereign-controls/readme.md

 ### Audit Service logs
 For different legal requlations it might be required to keep access logs for a certain period of time.
-One-OE out of box sets-up empty bucket for storing logs.
+OCI Sovereign Landing zones out of box sets-up empty bucket for storing logs.
 This bucket can be additionaly configured with [Data Retention Rules](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/usingretentionrules.htm) that can be modified to a specific period as required.
 Data Retention Rules provide attestation that files haven't been modified since creation and prevents their removal until retention period expires.
 This means even an attacker that would gain Administrator rights wouldn't be able to tamper with the logs for the duration of the retention period.

 For pricing information about Object Storage see [Object Storage Pricing](https://www.oracle.com/cloud/storage/pricing/)